DKMS37/Bamazon/README.md

  ![Image](https://github.com/DKMS37/Bamazon/blob/master/images/bamazonCustomer_1.PNG)

-After the products has been displayed. it will then prompt the user to the following question:
+After the products has been displayed.
+  * It will then prompt the user to the following question:
       ```
        * Would you like to purchase an item?
       ```
-If the user typed in "NO", it will give an output:
+  * If the user typed in "NO", it will give an output:
       ```
        *"Thank you!
 Come back soon!"
       ```
-And then the Bamazon App will automatically go back to start where it says:
+  * And then the Bamazon App will automatically go back to start where it says:
       ```
        * Welcome to Bamazon!
 Would you like to view our current products fo sale?
       ```